Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
-- 「Erika」          Do everything better
+- 「Sekret Project」 Everything is on hold for this.
+It'll be cool, trust me
-- 「Violyn」         Read above
+- 「Violyn」         Full rewrite, etc.
 - 「Azula」          Get security scoping for imports, but do it properly this time
 - 「Star Forge」     Full rewrite.
 Still no K2 support lol
 - 「PaiBloxx」       Rewrite everything in Swift